Psychological Safety Framework in Pull-based Open Source Projects: Empirical Study Design

 \subsection{Control Variables}

-We identified a set of control variables based on factors known to influence sustained participation in open-source development to better isolate the role of PS.
-By including these variables in our statistical models, we account for other possible influences on sustained participation.
-If PS remains a significant predictor after controlling for these factors, it strengthens the credibility of its association with sustained participation.

-These variables were inspired by the study of Qiu et al.~\cite{Qiu2019}, and adapted based on the data available in our dataset \cite{zhang2020shoulders}.
-Below, we describe each of the seven control variables and its corresponding operationalization in our study.
+\changed{We included control variables to account for other factors known to influence sustained participation in OSS.
+These variables were adapted from prior work on OSS sustained participation and related social factors, based on the data available in our dataset.
+Table~\ref{tab:control} summarizes the control variables and their operationalization.}

-\textit{Is Project Owner and Is Project Major Contributor.} Qiu et al.~\cite{Qiu2019} used project ownership and major contributor status, which is defined as those who authored at least 5\% of the project's commits during a specific window.
-In our study, we operationalized this using two variables: whether a contributor is a \texttt{core\_member}, and their commit proportion as \texttt{contrib\_rate\_author}.

-\textit{Number of Followers and Number of Repository Stars.} Contributor and project visibility were also considered important controls~\cite{sheoran2014understanding}.
-Qiu et al.~\cite{Qiu2019} used the number of followers (developer visibility) and number of repository stars (project visibility).
-In our dataset, we use contributor \texttt{followers} for contributor visibility and repository \texttt{watchers} to represent repository stars.

-\textit{Niche Breadth.} Contributors knowing multiple languages are more versatile and less likely to disengage~\cite{Qiu2019}.
-Qiu et al.~\cite{Qiu2019} used the number of programming languages of the developer’s past commits are spread across.
-We calculated this by counting the number of unique repository \texttt{language}s that a contributor has contributed to as \texttt{num\_languages}.

-\textit{Recurring Cohesion.} To approximate the strength of prior collaboration ties, Qiu et al.~\cite{Qiu2019} incorporate a network-based measure known as recurring cliques.
-Following the approach of Lutter~\cite{lutter2015women} and de Vaan et al.~\cite{vaan2011disruptive}, this measure captures groups of at least three developers who have previously collaborated and then worked together again.
-Such recurring triads are seen as more cohesive than teams where interactions are limited to individual pairwise connections.

-In our study, we used a proxy for recurring cohesion: whether the contributor had followed the integrator prior to creating the pull request (\texttt{contrib\_follow\_integrator}).

-\textit{Team Familiarity.} The concept of team familiarity captures the extent of a contributor’s prior social ties to the team~\cite{Qiu2019}.
-We built on Newman’s~\cite{newman2001scientific} concept of average interpersonal familiarity within a team, which reflects how frequently current team members have worked together in the past.
-This idea is conceptually aligned with Casalnuovo et al.’s~\cite{casalnuovo2015developer} measure of a developer’s social connection to a project.
-In our study, we used \texttt{social\_strength}, which represents the fraction of team members a contributor has interacted with in the past three months.

-\textit{Repository Activity Size.} We also controled for the overall level of activity within a repository, as projects with more PRs may provide greater opportunities for engagement, which potentially affect sustained participation.
-Following our categorization (see Section~\ref{sec:filtering} and Table~\ref{tab:repositories}), we classify repositories based on the number of PRs into three categories: large, medium, and small.
-This classification is captured in the categorical variable \texttt{repo\_size}.